charlespisu/AWS-Alt-Crypto-Miner/README.md

 # Usage

-Note: Currently only works in N. Virigina reion (US-East-1)
+Note: Currently only works in N. Virigina region (US-East-1)

 1) Download this git repo locally to your machine
 2) Open CloudFormation and click Create Stack